sakamoto-poteko/libuvc/README.md

 Happy hacking!

-## Diiference with original version
+## Diference with original version

 class `UVCCamera` for C++.